-Amazon Pay provides Amazon buyers a secure, trusted, and convenient way to sign in and pay for their purchases on your site.
-Buyers use Login with Amazon to share their profile information (name, email address, and zip code) and get access to their shipping address and payment method stored in their Amazon account to complete their purchase.
+Amazon Pay provides Amazon customers a secure, trusted, and convenient way to sign in and pay for their purchases on your site.
+Customers use Login with Amazon to share their profile information (name, email address, and zip code) and get access to their shipping address and payment method stored in their Amazon account to complete their purchase.

-With the recurring payments feature, buyers can pre-authorize payments for future purchases.
-This enables you to charge a buyer’s Amazon account on a regular basis for subscriptions and usage-based billing without requiring the buyer to authorize a payment each time.
+With the automatic payments feature, customers can pre-authorize payments for future purchases.
+This enables you to charge a customer's Amazon account on a regular basis for subscriptions and usage-based billing without requiring the customer to authorize a payment each time.

 Note: The Amazon Pay service has been designed and developed for use within a web browser only.
 Our service cannot be used within a native application (including, without limitation, iOS, Android, RIM, and Windows operating systems).
 Amazon Pay reserves the right to suspend the payment account of any user of our services that has implemented our service within a native application.